monktastic/blog/quantum/quantum-short.md

-   In the two-slit experiment, we don't have precise control over every particle of the detector, so we lose the *practical* ability to demonstrate interference.
+   In the two-slit experiment, we don't have precise control over every particle of the detector, so we lose the *practical* ability to demonstrate interference[3].
 That's why we don't see an interference pattern; it has nothing to do with detectors being conscious.
-This is only a *practical* limitation[3].

-   In theory, the
-particle + detector system is in superposition.
+   But this is only a loss in practice; in theory, the particle + detector system is in superposition.
 Once it strikes the screen, the particle + detector + screen are in superposition.
 There are still two branches in the system.